 Grinding your biggest muscle group for 60-90 minutes puts immense pressure on the body.
 Your body is expecting to replenish the lost energy as soon as possible.

 Feeding your body to achieve a definite goal has always been the trickiest part.
-People are so obsessed with protein consumption that they forget to plan a right about carbohydrates in their meal.
+People are so obsessed with protein consumption that they forget to plan the right amount of carbohydrates in their meal.

 Yes, feeding some carbs can help you amplify your body’s anabolic response.